Botspot/wor-flasher/README.md

 Now, using the new WoR-flasher, it's a *piece of cake*.

 ## Useful information
 - This tool is **100% legal**.
 All propriatary Windows components are downloaded straight from Microsoft's update servers using [uupdump](https://uupdump.net).
 Consider reading [this debate](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=318599) that took place on the Raspberry Pi Forums.
 At the conclusion of the thread, Raspberry Pi **employees** [confirm](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=318599#p1907313) that WoR is 100% legal.
+The OS comes straight from Microsoft servers, and is unlicenced just like a regular Windows ISO, and can be activated if the user wishes via a activation key or logs in with a Microsoft account that has a licence assosiated with it.
 - In theory, this tool will run correctly on any Debian-based Linux, ARM or x86.
 However, this tool has only been tested to run correctly on Raspberry Pi OS 32-bit.
 Botspot (the developer of this tool) cannot be held responsible for data loss!
 - Need help using the WoR-flasher tool?
 You can [open an issue](https://github.com/Botspot/wor-flasher/issues/new/choose) or ask for help in [the Botspot Software discord server](https://discord.gg/RXSTvaUvuu).
 - Need help using Windows on Raspberry (The operating system)?
 Contact the WoR developers [through email](https://worproject.ml/contact) or [join their Discord server](https://discord.gg/worofficial).
 - By default, WoR will limit your usable RAM to 3GB due to a complication in the Pi4's CPU design.
 There is a workaround, but it's not the default.
 [Click here for details](https://worproject.ml/faq#only-3-gb-of-ram-are-available-how-can-i-fix-this)
+- Due to how the NTLite debloater works, it will not run on Linux even with Wine, which means that you won't be able to debloat the OS.
+In the end performance is about the same, but there will be extra apps you'll have to manually remove if you wish to remove he extra preinstalled apps.

 ## WoR-flasher walkthrough
 ### Install WoR-flasher